Personal Alarms for the Elderly

 Taking Care have a range of alarm products that can be used at home, in the garden or out and about, including fall sensors and GPS personal alarms.
 The alarms are supported by three UK-based Emergency Resolution Centres providing 24-hour monitoring.
 With an average alarm response time of 5 seconds, you can continue to do the things you enjoy with confidence help is available when you need it most.

-Order from Taking Care and get 6 weeks free with discount code TCS-8042 Or… Start your 30 day home trial from Taking Care with discount code TCS-8042
+Order from Taking Care and get 1 month free with discount code TCS-8042 Or… Start your 30 day home trial from Taking Care with the same discount code, TCS-8042.

 Lifeline24 remains a family owned and managed organisation and their advanced UK-based 24/7 response centre is fully accredited by the Telecare Services Association.